 Next Time in Discovering the Word of Wisdom

-Mormons, like many Americans, spend a lot of time and money on supplements and alternative health products.
+Latter-day Saints, like many Americans, spend a lot of time and money on supplements and alternative health products.
 This is evidence enough that we value our health!
 But how useful are these alternative health products if we are disregarding the wisdom the Lord has already given us?
 Conversely, if we are following the advice in D&C 89, does that mean we can do away with all other health products?
-Next week I explore this interesting topic.
+Next time I explore this interesting topic.

 U.S. Department of Agriculture and U.S. Department of Health and Human Services.
 Dietary Guidelines for Americans, 2010, 7th Edition (Washington, DC: U.S. Government Printing Office, December 2010).